Peter Blake

 Can J Kidney Health Dis · 2024

-Researchers in Ontario compared a new race-free equation for estimating kidney function with the standard 2009 version to see how it affects patient eligibility for specialist care.
-The study found that using the 2021 equation significantly reduced the number of people meeting the criteria for nephrologist consultations, specialty clinic care, and kidney transplant evaluations.
-These findings suggest that adopting the newer equation could lead to fewer patients being referred for specialized kidney services in regions where a small percentage of the population is Black.
+This study evaluated how adopting the newer, race-free 2021 equation for estimating kidney function would affect eligibility for specialized kidney care in Ontario, Canada, compared to the older 2009 equation.
+Researchers found that using the 2021 equation substantially reduced the number of individuals meeting the criteria for nephrologist consultations, multidisciplinary specialty clinic care, and kidney transplant evaluations.
+These findings suggest that in regions with a small Black population, transitioning to the newer equation could significantly decrease the number of patients eligible for specialized kidney services.

 Comparison of Acute Health Care Utilization Between Patients Receiving In-Center Hemodialysis and the General Population: A Population-Based Matched Cohort Study From Ontario, Canada.